v7a/plshandle/README.md

 ```sh
 black plshandle
 ```
-_Or just do this, if you have make installed_
+_Or just do this if you have make installed_
 ```sh
 make check
 ```